-By now, we should all know that reality TV often has little to do with actual, real reality.
+By now, we should all know that reality TV often has little to do with actual reality.
 That's why it's often considered trashy television.
-A lot of juicy moments are staged; people act surprised when they’ve known for a while what's going to happen; and the audition to get on a famous show is often a long and daunting process.
+A lot of juicy moments are staged; people act surprised when they have known for a while what's going to happen; and the audition to get on a famous show is often a long and daunting process.
 If you don't believe it, there's a Reddit thread that totally backs up these claims.

-But despite all this, a lot of reality shows are still unbelievably addictive and incredibly entertaining to watch.
+But despite all of this, many reality shows are still unbelievably addictive and incredibly entertaining to watch.
 Even (and maybe especially) when things go horribly wrong.
-Episodes of The Bachelor, Survivor, or The Biggest Loser look fairly enjoyable from afar, but contestants often have incredibly difficult experiences on set.
-The public scrutiny and desire to succeed leave devastating effects on their psyches.
+Episodes of The Bachelor, Survivor, and The Biggest Loser look fairly enjoyable from afar, but contestants often face difficult experiences on set.
+Plus, the public scrutiny and desire to succeed leave devastating effects on the participants' psyche.

-Two Contestants Died While Filming French Survivor
+Two Contestants Died While Filming French 'Survivor'

-A Star of MTV’s Buckwild Died of Carbon Monoxide Poisoning
+A Star Of MTV’s 'Buckwild' Died Of Carbon Monoxide Poisoning